majgis/npm-bundle/README.md

 Here is a simplified view of the workflow

-* Create the `.npmbundle` temporary workspace in the current directory
 * `npm install  --production --legacy-bundling` into the temporary workspace
-* set bundledDependencies in package.json of the temporary workspace
+* set `bundledDependencies` in the package.json of the temporary workspace
 * `npm pack .npmbundle`